dchenk/simple-themed-login/readme.txt

 == Changelog ==

+= 2.0.0 =
+* A complete overhaul, bringing various fixes and many performance and UI improvements.

 = 1.2.0 =
 * Now requiring the constant STL_RECAPTCHA to be set to true for the re-captcha feature to be enabled.